MichaelXF/js-confuser/README.md

 - 1. String Encoding can corrupt files.
 Disable `stringEncoding` manually if this happens.
 - 2. Dead Code can bloat file size.
 Reduce or disable `deadCode`.

+## "The obfuscator broke my code!"

+Try disabling features in the following order:
+1. `flatten`
+2. `stack`
+3. `dispatcher`

+If the issue continues then open an issue.

 ## Bug report

 Please open an issue with the code and config used.